Bhartṛhari: Life and background

 Bhartrhari is believed to have been born in Ujjain, Malwa, India and lived in the 5th century.
 Details of his personal life are not known, but it is assumed, and accepted by scholars, that he lived between 485 and 540 CE.
 He was associated with the court of Valabhi (modern Vala, Gujarat) but decided to follow the path of Indian sages and renounced a sensual life to find higher meaning.
 He attempted to live a monastic life but was unable to successfully detach from worldly pleasures.
 After some time, he lived a life as a yogi in Ujjain till his death.

 Siṃhasūrigaṇi, a 6th-century Jain writer, states that Bhartrhari studied under a grammarian named Vasurāta.
 Bhartrhari credits some of his theories to Vasurāta in his work the Vakyapadiya.

 The Chinese traveller Yi-Jing (635-713 CE) mentions Bhartrhari in his travel notes.
 He claims that Bhartrhari was a Buddhist and wrote the works Vakyapadiya, Peina, and a commentary on Patanjali's Mahabhashya.
 Researchers have found some of the details given by Yi-Jing to be erroneous, specifically the time period that he was alive and that he was a Buddhist.
 Bhartrhari's philosophical position is widely held to be an offshoot of the Vyākaraṇa or grammarian school, closely allied to the realism of the Nyayas and distinctly opposed to Buddhist positions such as those of Dignaga, who was closer to phenomenalism.

+According to Aitihyamala (ഐതിഹ്യമാല), the celebrated collection of Kerala legends by Kottarathil Sankunni, first published in 1909, Bhartrhari is portrayed as one of four highly learned brothers who studied the Mahābhāṣya under their father, Govindaswamikal.
+After completing their studies, the brothers became eager to meet Patañjali, the author of the Mahābhāṣya, personally.
+However, when they went in search of him, they discovered that he had already passed away.
+The text preserves a Sanskrit verse attributed to Bhartrhari expressing his sorrow at having missed Patañjali.
+A separate chapter of Aitihyamala recounts the popular legendary tale of Bhartrhari's renunciation of worldly life.
+In the story, a magical fruit conferring immortality passes, unbeknownst to Bhartrhari, through a chain of unfaithful lovers.
+Eventually, he discovers his wife's infidelity, leading him to renounce worldly pleasures and embrace an ascetic life.
+This narrative should be understood as part of Kerala's oral and legendary tradition rather than as established historical scholarship.